Previous Lesson 16 Next

 Reflexive pronouns

-All reflexive pronouns are in the objective case (accusative case) i.e. a reflexive pronoun act either as a direct object or an indirect object.
-In English, reflexive pronouns are myself, yourself, himself, herself, oneself, itself, ourselves, yourselves, and themselves.
+All reflexive pronouns are in the objective case (accusative case), meaning that a reflexive pronoun functions as either a direct object or an indirect object.
+In English, reflexive pronouns include myself, yourself, himself, herself, oneself, itself, ourselves, yourselves, and themselves.

-In German, personal pronouns in the accusative case, mich, dich, uns, euch are also used as reflexive pronouns.
-However, 3. person singular (er/es/sie) and 3. person plural “sie” (they) and 2. person polite form (Sie) change into "sich".
-See the below table for clarity.
+In German, personal pronouns in the accusative case, such as mich, dich, uns, euch, are also utilized as reflexive pronouns.
+However, the 3rd person singular (er/es/sie), 3rd person plural "sie" (they), and the 2nd person polite form (Sie) transform into "sich."
+Please refer to the table below for a clear illustration:

 mich (myself)